 The Cricut Explore Air 2 is also really good at drawing and cutting letters.

-Combining cut letters with iron on transfer means you can come up with all kinds of pillow designs.
-This is another home decor item that seems to cost a lot more if you buy it already made, but is really inexpensive to do for yourself.
+Pillow covers (like this Home Sweet Home one*) are another home decor item that seem to cost a lot more if you buy them already made, but are really inexpensive to do for yourself.

 I haven’t done much drawing with my Cricut yet, but I’m dying to try out something like this water color picture*.